Image Source: lakshya dixit

 How to Reach Orchha Fort

-By Road: Orchha is well connected to other major cities in Madhya Pradesh and neighboring states by road.
+By Road: Orchha is well connected to other major cities in Madhya Pradesh and neighbouring states by road.
 It is located on National Highway 27, which connects Jhansi and Khajuraho.
 Buses and taxis are available from Jhansi, Khajuraho, and other nearby cities to reach Orchha.
 The distance from Jhansi to Orchha is approximately 18 km, and it takes around 30 minutes to reach by road.

 By Train: Orchha has its own railway station, which is well connected to major cities in India.
 The station is located on the Jhansi-Manikpur section of the North Central Railway.
 Regular trains run between Jhansi and Orchha, and the journey takes around 20 minutes.
 Some of the popular trains that pass through Orchha are the Bundelkhand Express, Mahakaushal Express, and Utkal Express.